Halberd

-A halberd (also called halbard or halbert) is a two-handed polearm that was in prominent use from the 13th to 16th centuries.
+A halberd (also called halbard or halbert) is a two-handed polearm that was in prominent use in Europe from the 13th to 16th centuries.
 The halberd consists of an axe blade topped with a spike mounted on a long shaft.
 It may have a hook or thorn on the back of the axe blade for grappling mounted combatants and protecting allied soldiers, typically musketeers.
-The halberd was usually 1.5 to 1.8 m long.
+The halberd was usually 6.6 to 8.2ft, or 2.0 to 2.5 metres, long.

 The word halberd is cognate with the German word Hellebarde, deriving from Middle High German halm (handle) and barte (battleaxe) joined to form helmbarte.
 Troops that used the weapon were called halberdiers or halbardiers.
 The word has also been used to describe a weapon of the early Bronze Age in Western Europe.
 This consisted of a blade mounted on a pole at a right angle.

 History

 Early-16th-century miniature depicting the Battle of Grandson, from the Lucerner Schilling.
 Swiss soldiers can be seen armed with earlier halberds.

 The halberd is first mentioned (as hallenbarte) in a work by 13th-century German poet Konrad von Würzburg.
 John of Winterthur described it as a new weapon used by the Swiss at the Battle of Morgarten of 1315.
 The halberd was inexpensive to produce and very versatile in battle.
 As the halberd was eventually refined, its point was more fully developed to allow it to deal better with spears and pikes (and make it able to push back approaching horsemen), as was the hook opposite the axe head, which could be used to pull horsemen to the ground.
 A Swiss peasant used a halberd to kill Charles the Bold, the Duke of Burgundy, at the Battle of Nancy, decisively ending the Burgundian Wars.